-The Statement of Risk Management and Internal Control furnished on pages 27 to 28 of the Annual Report, provides an overview on the state of risk management and internal controls within the Group.
+The Risk Management And Internal Control Statement furnished on pages 27 to 28 of the Annual Report, provides an overview on the state of internal controls within the Group.

 Relationship with the Auditors

 Key features underlying the relationship of the Audit and Risk Management Committee with the internal and external auditors are included in the Audit and Risk Management Committee's terms of reference as detailed on pages 13 to 16 of the Annual Report.